Avaiga/taipy-doc/docs/contributing.md

 Reporting bugs is through [GitHub issues](https://github.com/Avaiga/taipy/issues).

 Please report relevant information and preferably code that exhibits the problem.
-We provide Templates for helping you to propose a comprehensive issue.
+We provide templates to help you to present the issue in a comprehensive way.

 The Taipy team will analyse and try to reproduce the bug to provide feedback.
 If confirmed, we will add a priority to the issue and add it in our backlog.
 Feel free to propose a pull request to fix it.

 ## Issue reporting, feedback, proposal, design or any other comment

-Any feedback or proposal are greatly appreciated!
+Any feedback or proposal is greatly appreciated!
-Do not hesitate to create a issue with the appropriate template on [GitHub](https://github.com/Avaiga/taipy/issues).
+Do not hesitate to create an issue with the appropriate template on [GitHub](https://github.com/Avaiga/taipy/issues).

-The taipy team will analyse your issue and return to you in our best effort.
+The Taipy team will analyse your issue and return to you as soon as possible.

 ## Implement Features

-Taipy team managed its backlog in private.
+The Taipy team manages its backlog in private.
 Each issue that will be done during our current sprint is labelled with `current sprint`.
 Please, do not work on it, the Taipy team is on it.

 ## Improve Documentation

-Do not hesitate to create issue or pull request directly on the [`taipy-doc` repository directly](https://github.com/Avaiga/taipy-doc).
+Do not hesitate to create an issue or pull request directly on the [`taipy-doc` repository directly](https://github.com/Avaiga/taipy-doc).

 ## Code organisation

-Taipy is organised in four main repository:
+Taipy is organised in four main repositories:
 - [taipy-core](https://github.com/Avaiga/taipy-core) labelled as `back-end`.
 - [taipy-gui](https://github.com/Avaiga/taipy-gui) labelled as `front-end`.
 - [taipy-rest](https://github.com/Avaiga/taipy-rest) labelled as `rest-api`.
-- [taipy](https://github.com/Avaiga/taipy) bring previous package in a single one.
+- [taipy](https://github.com/Avaiga/taipy) brings previous packages in a single one.
 Labelled as `taipy`.

 ## Coding style and best practices